Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 <!-- The intended goals of the projects including the security guarantees the project
  is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).-->
+General:
 * Global Query View: Scaling Prometheus setups to allow querying across multiple servers and clusters.
 * Unlimited Retention: Storing metrics for an unlimited time in the chosen object storage.
 * Downsampling & Compaction: Downsampling historical data for faster query execution and configuring complex retention policies​​.

+ Security
+* Best Programming Practices: The Thanos team emphasizes the use of best programming practices.
+This includes heavy testing, end-to-end tests against major object storages, using vetting and static analysis tools for every pull request, and employing secure protocols in their building processes, such as when producing Docker images.
+Data Handling and Privacy: Thanos does not log or use instrumentation to record data stored in the TSDB (Time Series Database).
+This approach is crucial for ensuring the privacy and security of stored metrics data.
+* Use of Cryptography Tools: Whenever cryptographic tools are utilized, Thanos relies on free, libre, open-source software (FLOSS) and standard libraries, such as the official Go cryptography library.
+This ensures the use of well-vetted and secure cryptographic methods.
+* Transport Layer Security (TLS): TLS is used by default for communication with all object storages, providing an additional layer of security for data in transit.
+* Secured delivery against man-in-the-middle (MITM) attacks
+* Software Updates and Reliability: The team uses stable versions of Go for building their images and binaries and updates to new versions as soon as they are released.
+This practice helps in maintaining the security and reliability of the software.
+Limitations:
+Currently, Thanos does not support encrypting metrics in local storage or client-side encryption for object storage.
+It is recommended to use server-side encryption for object storage.
+Additionally, authorization or TLS for Thanos server HTTP APIs is not yet specified.

+These features and practices demonstrate Thanos's commitment to security within its scope of enhancing Prometheus's monitoring capabilities.
+However, it is important to note that the Thanos team does not consider themselves security experts and focuses on avoiding security concerns rather than implementing advanced security features

 <!--* Global query view of metrics.